Mathematical Magick: Various devices

-The art of flying
+Art of flying

 In chapter VII, Wilkins discusses various methods how a man could fly, namely by the help of spirits and good or evil angels (as related on various occasions in the Bible), by the help of fowls, by wings fastened immediately to the body or by a flying chariot.
 The whole of this chapter (and of the following one) concern the possibilities of flying.
-In a single preliminary phrase, Wilkins refers to previous reports about attempts to fly:
+In a single preliminary phrase, he refers to previous reports of flight attempts:

-Wilkins continues by saying that sufficient practise should enable a man to fly.
-The most probable way, however, would be by a flying chariot, which may be so contrived as to carry a man within it... and be equipped with some sort of engine, or else be big enough to carry several persons each of them successively labouring to cause the chariot to fly.
-Wilkins uses the next chapter to dissipate any doubts there may be as to the possibility of such a flying chariot, but of course a number of particular items would have to be developed and tested.
+He writes that sufficient practise should enable a man to fly, most probably by "a flying chariot, which may be so contrived as to carry a man within it" and equipped with a sort of engine, or else big enough to carry several people, each successively working to fly it.
+He used the next chapter to dissipate any doubts there may be as to the possibility of such a flying chariot, should a number of particular items be developed and tested.